-1. Member States shall establish and publish a national strategy on combatting environmental criminal offences by ... [three years from the date of entry into force of this Directive]
+1. Member States shall establish and publish a national strategy on combatting environmental criminal offences by 21 May 2027.

 Member States shall take measures to implement their national strategy without undue delay.
 The national strategy shall address at least the following: